Table of Contents

 BOD is the biological method used for the measurement of the total amount of dissolved oxygen (DO) used by microbes in the biological process of metabolizing organic molecules present in water.

 The total amount of oxygen gas present in the water is called dissolved oxygen (DO).
 The non-compound oxygen present in water may either be a by-product of the photosynthesis of the aquatic plants or the dissolved atmospheric oxygen gas.

 Also Read: Photosynthesis in Plants

-In some water bodies, organic matter is a great source of oxygen gas.
+In some water bodies, organic matter is a great source of BOD.
 These organic matters include sewage and other pollutants present in the water bodies.
-The greater the BOD, lower is the dissolved oxygen available for the aerobic animals such as fishes and other aquatic ecosystems.
+The greater the BOD, the lower is the dissolved oxygen available for aerobic animals such as fishes and other aquatic organisms.

 The BOD is accordingly a reliable measure of the organic pollution of water bodies.
 The main reason for treating wastewater prior to its discharge into a water resource is to reduce its BOD level (the demand for oxygen).